-Whilst the aircraft observations provide high-resolution information on the cross-frontal structure and turbulent fluxes, the along-front lengthscale of the NCFRs cannot be inferred from the aircraft observations alone.
-However, the NCFRs are clearly visible in the radar image of Figure 3, albeit at a later time than the aircraft observations, and their along-front lengthscale can be measured manually as the average distance between breaks in the NCFRs.
+While the aircraft observations provide high-resolution information on the cross-frontal structure and turbulent fluxes, the alongfront length scale of the NCFRs cannot be inferred from the aircraft observations alone.
+However, the NCFRs are clearly visible in the radar image of Fig. 3, albeit at a later time than the aircraft observations, and their alongfront length scale can be measured manually as the average distance between breaks in the NCFRs.
 This process has been repeated for each hour from the time the front enters the radar domain (1800 UTC).
 At each hour all of the NCFRs visible in the radar domain (around six) are used to compute the average wavelength.
-A similar process has been performed to the precipitation fields from the model simulations and the resulting wavelengths are summarized in Figure 11.
+A similar process has been performed on the precipitation fields from the model simulations and the resulting wavelengths are summarized in Fig. 11.

 The radar images exhibit an average wavelength of 100 km, which remains roughly constant over time.
-In contrast, the 12 km simulation has wavelengths that are too long (around 300 km) and the sub-kilometer simulations exhibit wavelengths that are too short (around 40 km and 20 km respectively).
-The 2.2 km and 1.5 km, however, have similar wavelengths to those seen in the radar image (around 100 km).
-Taken together with the results of Section 44.2, in which it was shown that the width of the vortices in the sub-kilometer simulations are too small, Figure 11 provides evidence that the structure of the instability in the sub-kilometer models is indeed collapsing to a scale that is smaller than observed.
+In contrast, the 12-km simulation has wavelengths that are too long (around 300 km) and the subkilometer simulations exhibit wavelengths that are too short (around 40 and 20 km, respectively).
+The 2.2- and 1.5-km simulations, however, have similar wavelengths to those seen in the radar image (around 100 km).
+Taken together with the results of section 4b, in which it was shown that the width of the vortices in the subkilometer simulations are too small, Fig. 11 provides evidence that the structure of the instability in the subkilometer models is indeed collapsing to a scale that is smaller than observed.

-It is of note that Figure 11 shows the wavelength in the 500 m simulation increasing during the final 3 hours of the simulation, towards a value closer to that observed.
-The corresponding precipitation maps are shown in Figure 12 in which the small scale of the NCFRs at 1500 UTC in the 500 m simulation is evident (comparing panels (a) and (b)), together with the increase in scale at 2300 UTC (panel (f)).
+It is of note that Fig. 11 shows the wavelength in the 500-m simulation increasing during the final 3 h of the simulation, toward a value closer to that observed.
+The corresponding precipitation maps are shown in Fig. 12 in which the small scale of the NCFRs at 1500 UTC in the 500-m simulation is evident (comparing Figs. 12a and 12b), together with the increase in scale at 2300 UTC (Fig. 12f).
 The reason for this increase in scale is not clear.
 One hypothesis is that a change in environmental conditions in the vicinity of the front over time leads to a change in the properties of the instability later in the simulation.
-Alternatively, the structure of the front may still be equilibrating to the higher resolution of the nested 500 m domain at 2300 UTC.
-It takes around 12 hours for the vortical structures to spin-up at the start of the 2.2 km simulation (not shown), which is similar to the time taken for the front to cross the 500 m domain.
+Alternatively, the structure of the front may still be equilibrating to the higher resolution of the nested 500-m domain at 2300 UTC.
+It takes around 12 h for the vortical structures to spin up at the start of the 2.2-km simulation (not shown), which is similar to the time taken for the front to cross the 500-m domain.